 Real Estate Taxes in British Columbia, Canada

-The following is a basic outline of Real Estate taxes you can expect to pay in British Columbia as a foreign investor:
+The following is a basic outline of Real Estate taxes you can expect to pay in British Columbia:

 Miscellaneous Fees on BC Real Estate